Sarah Lewis (professor): Vision & Justice

+Lewis is the co-editor, along with Leigh Raiford and Deborah Willis, of the Vision & Justice Book Series, launched in partnership with Aperture.
+The first book in the series, Race Stories: Essays on the Power of Images, features a collection of essays by Maurice Berger and was released in December 2024.
+The second book in the series, Coreen Simpson: A Monograph, features the work of photographer Coreen Simpson and was released in October 2025 (ISBN 978-1-597-11585-8).

+Awards and honors

 Lewis became the inaugural recipient of the Freedom Scholar Award in 2019, presented by the Association for the Study of African American Life and History to honor her for her body of work and its "direct positive impact on the life of African-Americans."

 She received the 2022 American Philosophical Association's Arthur Danto/American Society for Aesthetics Prize for the paper, "Groundwork: Race and Aesthetics in the Era of Stand Your Ground Law."
 It was published in Art Journal.
 The prize is awarded for "the best paper in the field of aesthetics, broadly understood."

 In 2022, Lewis was named an Andrew Carnegie Fellow.

+She received an honorary degree from Pratt Institute in 2024, where she gave the commencement address.